omargammoh/rpislave/README.md

 * Add the configuration json file in the admin page `<ip-address>:9001/admin/website/conf/`
 * Reboot, The server will start automatically after the reboot
   * `sudo reboot`
+* Initiate slave on rpi-master:
+  * In the rpimaster database, in the latestinfo collection, add document with the orrect parameters:
+  * `{"label": "Development and testing", "data_db": "i-1", "fs_db": "fs-1"}`
 ## Ports ##
 * The following ports are used in he raspberry pi:
   * `9001` for the main website